 When submitting large files, use a facility such as Dropbox.

 When final copy is submitted please adhere to the Journal of Art Historiography style guidelines as given above.
 Failure to do so could result in a delayed publication.
-This final copy should also be submitted on in Word or RTF format and with a short title ending .doc (thus smith.doc).
+This final copy should also be submitted in a PC (not Mac) Word format and with a short title ending .doc (thus smith.doc).

 Please remember to supply captions for illustrations as a Word document.